iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

 ================  ================  ===========  ===================

-``CatShort`` is the abbreviation only for the Category.
+``CatShort`` is the abbreviation only for the ``Category``.
 At the moment it's not utilized as a metadata field, but is offered on the list for future use.
 It is NOT used as part of the filename, the full ``CatID`` must be used at the head of the file.

 ``FXName`` is the next block of data in a UCS filename.
 Think of it as a Title.
-The goal is to give a brief description of the eound; around 25 charactes is usually ideal for the length of this field.
+The goal is to give a brief description of the sound; around 25 charactes is usually ideal for the length of this field.
 This is not meant to repalce a more elaborate 'Description' metadata field, but is meant so that at a glance, the user will understand what the sound file is without having to listen to it.

 ``CreatorID`` shows you who recorded or designed the sound.
 A vendor would place their name here... or you would put your name or initials.
 Most likely you'll probably want to put an abbreviation here.
 This is entirely up to each vendor or creator.
 UCS has a vendor list that allows a vendor to assign an official abbreviation to be used in filenames.
-Thie ill be more documentation about defining this information in the Vendors folder.
+There will be more documentation about defining this information in the Vendors folder.

-At first glance, a user shold be able to clearly tell that the sound came from you, without having to even need access to the metadata.
+At first glance, a user should be able to clearly tell that the sound came from you, without having to even need access to the metadata.
 You could put your entire name here, or the full name of your company.
 We only ask that you keep this consistent on all of your products.
 And again if your name is long,